crobengames/Imaseq-Helper/README.md

 6. Set image “DPI”
     - To determine the desired DPI select the “rectangle object,” open export window (Shift+Ctrl+E), go to the "Selection" tab, in the "Image size" section, you can see the DPI.
+    - If you want to export using the dimensions of the rectangle object, you can set the DPI to a number lower than one like zero.

 7. To “Duplicate Layer” or not
     - On the “Layer Settings” tab, you can set to duplicate the selected layer if the “Export Mode” is “Visible” or “None”